leungcyw/intercom/README.md

 # intercom

 Clone the repository onto your local machine.
-Inside the directory, compile using the command:
-`$ javac -cp ./json-simple-1.1.jar:.
+Inside the directory, compile using the command:\n `$ javac -cp ./json-simple-1.1.jar:.
 FindCustomers.java`

 The program can then be run using the sample command